Summary Guide forLegal Secretaries in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Legal Secretaries in California is $51,700 annually, or $24.86 hourly.
+The median wage in 2016 for Legal Secretaries in California was $51,700 annually, or $24.86 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Most employers provide health, dental, and life insurance; paid holidays; sick leave; and retirement and vacation benefits.
 Annual bonuses are frequently paid to Legal Secretaries working for private law firms.